 Gudi Padwa marks the beginning of the Marathi New Year and is usually celebrated on the first day of the Indian month of Chaitra, based on the lunar calendar.
 Like most Indian festivals, which have a history related to them, Gudi Padwa holds an intriguing history.

-According to legends, as believed by the Hindus, this is the day Lord Brahma created the world.
-One legend also says that on this day Lord Vishnu took the Matsyar incarnation or the fish form to save the earth from destruction.
+According to legends, as the Hindus believe, this is the day Lord Brahma created the world.
+One legend also says that on this day, Lord Vishnu took the Matsyar incarnation, or the fish form, to save the earth from destruction.

 Marathis celebrate this festival in honor of the great Maratha king, Shivaji Maharaja – the veteran Maratha leader to celebrate the victory march of Marathas.

 It marks the famous harvesting festival in India, known by various names all over the country.

 In ancient times, people believed that on this day, the Sun assumes a position above the point of intersection of the equator and the meridians, marking the commencement of the Spring season.

 You will find a bamboo stick with Gudhi (copper or silver pot), mango leaves, red flowers, and bright green or yellow cloth hoisted outside the Maharashtrian household.

-Gudi is believed to ward off all the evil and invite prosperity and good luck into the house.
-The Gudi is usually positioned on the right side of the main entrance of the house.
+Gudi is believed to ward off all evil and invite prosperity and good luck into the house.
+The Gudi is usually positioned on the right side of the house’s main entrance.
 The right side symbolizes the active state of the soul.

 Deep cleaning takes place in every household.
 The entrance of the houses is adorned with beautiful and colorful Rangolis.
 People dress up and meet friends and relatives.

 Traditionally, families are supposed to begin the festivities by eating the bittersweet leaves of the neem tree.
-At times, a neem paste is prepared and mixed with jaggery and tamarind.
-All fam y members consume this paste which purifies the blood and strengthens the immune system.
+A neem paste is sometimes prepared and mixed with jaggery and tamarind.
+All family members consume this paste, purifying the blood and strengthening the immune system.

-Rejoice because Gudi Padwa brings with itself the season of mangoes.
+Rejoice because Gudi Padwa brings with it the season of mangoes.